Rabies – Serology

 1

-Provide history including past vaccinations (number of shots and date), details of exposure/bite, whether RIG administered, travel, symptoms, etc. on Lab General Test Requisition Form.
+• Full clinical history including past vaccinations (number of shots and dates), details of exposure/source of bite, RIG administered, travel, symptoms, etc.

 Limitations